l-atelier-des-chercheurs/dodoc/README.md

 - $date_created (date) = when the folder was created
 - $date_modified (date) = when the folder was last edited
 - $files (Array) = list of all the files in this folder (see Files below)
-- $listed (Boolean) = if the folder is listed when getFolders is called by non-authors, can be edited by authors
+- $listed (Boolean) = determines whether the folder gets listed when getFolders is called by non-authors, can be edited by authors
 - $password (string, stored as hash) = limit editing to users with password, can be edited by authors
 - $path (string) = path to folder, matches filesystem structure and URL
 - $infos (object) = data gathered from the folder itself